RongxuanTan/MP-MVS/README.md

 # MVS
 This code was developed on Ubuntu.
+This code improves on [ACMMP](https://github.com/GhiXu/ACMMP#acmmp), and the main differences can be found in MP-MVS:Multi-Scale Windows PatchMatch and Planar Prior Multi-View Stereo.
 ## Dependencies
 * OpenCV >= 2.4
 * CUDA >= 6.0